edwinkras/steam_db_project/README.md

 Game "*" -- "1" Store
 Order "*" -- "1" Store : gets from

-SharedLibraryMember "*" -- "1" UserAccount : member
 SharedLibrary "*" -- "1" UserAccount : owned by

-SharedLibrary "1" -- "*" SharedLibraryMember : includes
 SharedLibrary "1" -- "1" Library : shared_library_of

+Order "1" -- "*" Gift
+Wallet "1" -- "*" Order : pays

 Gift "*" -- "1" UserAccount : sender
 Gift "*" -- "1" UserAccount : receiver

 @enduml

 ```

-For the main entities and relationships, I’ve made 11 (9 if we're not counting relationship tables) that connect each other in different ways but support each other in the long run:
+- For the main entities and relationships, I have structured the database around 9 core entities that support each other and reflect the essential Steam features:

-1. UserAccount – Represents a Steam user.
+- UserAccount – Represents a Steam user with login credentials and profile-related information.

-2. Library – Each user owns one library that holds their games.
+- Library – Each user owns one personal game library.
+This entity stores game references (as text) directly within the library.

-3. Game – Represents individual games on the platform.
+- Game – Represents individual games available on the platform.

-4. Store – Contains information like pricing, sales, and game categories.
+- Store – Contains information about games available for purchase, including pricing, sales, categories, and developer details.

-5. Wallet – Each user has a wallet to manage their balance and payment methods.
+- Wallet – Each user has a wallet managing their balance and payment methods.

-6. Gift – Represents games sent from one user to another.
+- Gift – Represents games sent as gifts from one user to another.

-7. GameStatus – Tracks what game and mode a user is currently playing.
+- GameStatus – Tracks which game a user is currently playing, including play mode and party details.

-8. Friend – Represents the friend connections between users.

-9. Order – Represents game purchases by the user.
+- Friend – Models friendships between users, including friend requests and chat history.

+- Order – Records user purchases, linking wallets, purchased games, prices, and gift information.

-10. SharedLibrary – Represents a shared game library a user can create.
+- SharedLibrary – Represents a shared game library where a user can share their library with friends or family.

-11. SharedLibraryMember – Links users to shared libraries they are part of.

-For the relationship tables, I introduced two of them that support the system:

-- LibraryGame – Connects Library and Game, allowing users to own multiple games and each game to exist in multiple libraries.

-- SharedLibraryMember – Connects SharedLibrary and UserAccount, modeling the Steam Family Sharing system.
+- It directly links to a user account, a library, and a friend, without using a separate membership table.

 For the relationships between the entities:

+- A UserAccount owns exactly one Library and one Wallet.

+- Each Library contains a list of games owned by the user (stored as text), instead of being linked via a separate relationship table.

-- A UserAccount is linked to one Library, one Wallet, many Friends, and can send and receive many Gifts.
+- A UserAccount can have many Friends, representing friend connections and enabling chat.

-- A Library connects to multiple Games through LibraryGame.
+- The GameStatus tracks which game and mode a user is currently playing, linking to both user and game.

-- A Game appears in the Store, and is linked to one or more Categories.
+- A Game appears in the Store, where users can view pricing, sales, and category details.

-- A UserAccount can be a member of only one SharedLibrary at a time, matching Steam’s restriction.

-- An Order is paid for using a Wallet and gets products (games) from the Store.
+- Orders are placed by users through their Wallets, recording purchase details.

+- Gifts are sent and received between users, linking sender and receiver accounts with the gifted game.

-- The GameStatus tracks what game a user is currently playing and with whom.
+- The SharedLibrary allows a user to share their Library with a friend, linking directly the library, owner user,
+- and the friend user in one entity without an additional linking table.